compomics/ms2pip/extended_install_instructions.md

 # MS2PIPc extended instructions
 ## Prerequisites
-Install the necessary Python3 modules.
+Install the required Python3 modules, which are listed in `requirements.txt`.
 If Python3 is the only installed version of Python on your system, you can probably use `pip` instead of `pip3`
 ```
-sudo pip3 install numpy pandas multiprocessing tables cython
+sudo pip3 install -r requirements.txt
 ```
 To train models (instead of just running predictions with the pre-trained models), XGBoost is also required:
 ```